mohitrathor98/Docker-Kubernetes-Notes/Week3/Volumes.md

 Windows: -v "%cd%":/app
 ```

+If we want to create a bind mount read only i.e, the containers can only read the files on our host not write on it then we add `:ro` at the end of the bind mount definition
+Ex: `-v <absolute path of the location on host machine>:<location on docker container>:ro`

 When we bind mount a volume during the container run, all the operations done inside the app directory of the container becomes invalid.
 ```
 Ex: When we run requirement file during the image creation and suppose it creates some files inside the app directory.
 Now, when we create a container with bind mount to app directory.
 All the files gets missing.